rodalton/call-analytics/README.md

 Watson Natural Language Understanding (NLU) is used to identify keywords and entities referenced in the call recording.
 Only keywords/entities with a confidence score of greater than 0.7 are persisted in the database.

 ### Db2 Warehouse on IBM Cloud
-Db2 Warehouse on Cloud is used to store the raw insights pulled from call recordings.
+Db2 Warehouse on Cloud is used to store the raw insights gathered from call recordings.
 Our db schema consists of just 4 tables and is structured as follows:

 ![alt text](https://ibm.box.com/shared/static/besjmwa5p5ixou2q247g51cwetyaol39.png "DB Schema")

+The CALLS table stores;
+- the last modified time of a call recording
+- last modified date
+- call duration in seconds

+The UTTERANCES table stores;
+- each speaker utterance from the call transcript
+- the tone per utterance

+The KEYWORD table stores;
+- keywords from the call transcript
+- only keywords with a confidence score greater than 0.5 are stored

+The ENTITIES table stores;
+- entities from the call transcript
+- only entities with a confidence score greater than 0.5 are stored